-The original Greenwater site, Kunze, California was founded by Arthur Kunze, a prospector looking for copper in 1906.
+The original Greenwater site, Kunze, California, was founded by Arthur Kunze, a prospector looking for copper in 1906.
 Following the trail of other prospectors, he staked out several claims in the Greenwater District of southeastern Death Valley.
-Later, he returned to Tonapah, Nevada where he displayed rich copper ores to several investors, hoping to sell his claims.
-In July, Kunze was successful, selling 16 claims to Charles M. Schwab for $180,000, who along with other investors, formed the Greenwater Death Valley Copper Company in August, with a capitalization of $3,000,000.
-One of the largest capitalizations in the Greenwater District, Schwab retained majority control of the company, which would become the largest and longest operator in the district.
-With the organization of the company, the rush to the Greenwater District was on.
+Later, he returned to Tonapah, Nevada, where he displayed rich copper ores to several investors, hoping to sell his claims.
+In July, Kunze was successful, selling 16 claims to Charles M. Schwab for $180,000, who, along with other investors, formed the Greenwater Death Valley Copper Company in August, with a capitalization of $3,000,000.
+One of the largest capitalizations in the Greenwater District, Schwab retained majority control of the company, which would become the most significant and longest operator in the district.
+With the company’s organization, the rush to the Greenwater District was on.

-The first townsite of Kunze, which was also called Greenwater, was in the wash near the crest of the range and adjoining the mining claims which were purchased by Charles Schwab and his followers.
+The first townsite of Kunze, also called Greenwater, was in the wash near the range’s crest and adjoining the mining claims that Charles Schwab and his followers purchased.

 As a mining camp, this location was ideal as it was near the best properties and sufficiently elevated to secure the coolest climate during the hot summer months.
-Most of the people in the area agreed, with the exception of a man named Harry Ramsey, whose one ambition in life was to have a mining town bearing his name.
+Most people in the area agreed, except a man named Harry Ramsey, whose one ambition in life was to have a mining town bearing his name.
 Ramsey, who had purchased the early interests of Frank McAllister, one of the original locators of the Greenwater District, built another townsite in the flat three miles below Kunze.
-But, Ramsey’s choice initially found little favor from those entering the district and by August, Kunze/Greenwater, boasted two stores, a hotel, a restaurant, and several corrals under construction.
-In addition, the Salsberry Water Company was under contract to Kunze to keep the camp supplied with water, and a petition was sent in for the establishment of a post office.
+But, Ramsey’s choice initially found little favor from those entering the district, and by August, Kunze/Greenwater boasted two stores, a hotel, a restaurant, and several corrals under construction.
+In addition, the Salsberry Water Company was under contract with Kunze to keep the camp supplied with water, and a petition was sent to establish a post office.
 In response to Ramsey’s new townsite, Kunze filed a lawsuit claiming that Ramsey was squatting on his land and produced the mining claims to prove it.
 In retaliation, Ramsey added insult to injury by renaming his town Greenwater too.

-It was a carnival atmosphere, leading the first issue of the Death Valley Chuck-Walla, published on January 1, 1907, the movement was portrayed in an article aptly titled A Town on Wheels: “Pandemonium reigns.
-Saloons and boarding houses, stores, and brokerage firms are doing business on the run and trying to be on both sides of the mountain at one time.
-A barkeep puts down his case of bottles on a knoll en route from the old camp to the new, and serves the passing throng laden with bedding and store fixtures . . . .
-The butcher kills a cow en route and deals out steaks and roasts to the hungry multitude hurrying back to the old camp to get the necessities for the new.
+It was a carnival atmosphere, leading the first issue of the Death Valley Chuck-Walla, published on January 1, 1907; the movement was portrayed in an article aptly titled A Town on Wheels: “Pandemonium reigns.
+Saloons and boarding houses, stores, and brokerage firms are doing business on the run and trying to simultaneously be on both sides of the mountain.
+A barkeep puts down his case of bottles on a knoll en route from the old camp to the new and serves the passing throng laden with bedding and store fixtures… The butcher kills a cow en route and deals steaks and roasts to the hungry multitude hurrying back to the old camp to get the necessities for the new.
 Those who remain in the old camp are walking two miles to the new to get the eggs for breakfast.
 Those who have journeyed to the new are walking two miles to the old to get their mail and a pair of socks.
-Through it all Jack Salsbury, Harry Ramsey, and the Townsite Company smile . . .”
+Through it all Jack Salsbury, Harry Ramsey, and the Townsite Company smile…”

 In the end, it is said that the founder, Arthur Kunze left the Greenwater District broke.